protontypes/open-sustainable-technology/README.md

 - [rdwd](https://github.com/brry/rdwd) - An R package to select, download and read climate data from the German Weather Service.
 - [rWBclimate](https://github.com/ropensci/rWBclimate) - An R interface for the World Bank climate data used in the World Bank climate knowledge portal.
 - [leaflet-velocity](https://github.com/danwild/leaflet-velocity) - Create a canvas visualisation layer for direction and intensity of arbitrary velocities (e.g. wind, ocean current).
+- [gcpy](https://github.com/geoschem/gcpy) - A Python-based toolkit containing useful functions for working specifically with the GEOS-Chem model of atmospheric chemistry and composition.

 ## Access and Monitoring of Resources